haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 The "why?" is about old decisions which influence the work I am doing now (I talked about that in the previous post)

-Answering the "what is significant?" depends on what we see as relevent points of view (storage cost, required time, dependencies..., and especially the state of the system after the change).
+Answering the "what is significant?" depends on what we see as relevant points of view (storage cost, required time, dependencies..., and especially the state of the system after the change).
 We approach the identification of relevant points of view in two ways: